NeTEx

 Direction

-A direction describes a direction of travel within a line, e.g. ‘Towards station’ or ‘Towards airport’.
-It helps to distinguish between journeys within a line – e.g. outward and return journeys.
+A direction describes a direction of travel within a line, e.g. ‘Towards the station’ or ‘Towards the airport’.
+It helps to distinguish journeys within a line – e.g. outward and return journeys.

 Line

 Represents a public transport line, e.g. a bus line, tram line or train connection, i.e. ‘Bus line 10’ or ‘S-Bahn S3’.
-It groups trips that run under the same line number or designation.
+It groups journeys that run under the same line number or designation.

 DestinationDisplays

 Visual destination display that tells passengers where a vehicle is going.
-Often linked to a ServiceJourney or VehicleJourney and is particularly relevant for passenger information – e.g. on buses, trains or electronic displays.
+Often associated with a ServiceJourney or VehicleJourney and is particularly relevant for passenger information – e.g. on buses, trains or electronic displays.

 ScheduledStopPoint

 A central concept.
-This is the ‘point’ used in the timetable where a service stops.
-A ScheduledStopPoint can refer either to a quay (e.g. platform, stopping position) or only to a StopPlace (e.g. station, stop).
-The element does not determine the hierarchy level itself (see PassengerStopAssignment).
+It is the ‘point’ used in the timetable where a service stops.
+A ScheduledStopPoint can refer either to a quay (e.g. platform, stop position) or to a StopPlace only (e.g. station, stop).
+The hierarchical level is not self-determined by the element (see PassengerStopAssignment).

 PassengerStopAssignment

 The main element describing the assignment.
-It indicates the order in which this stopping point appears within a route or journey pattern.
-It refers to the logical stopping point in the timetable, the ‘ScheduledStopPointRef,’ which refers to the ‘StopPlaceRef’ of the physical location (e.g. a stop).
+It specifies the order in which this stopping point appears within a route or journey pattern.
+It refers to the logical stopping point in the timetable, the ‘ScheduledStopPointRef,’ which refers to the physical location (e.g. a stop) to the ‘StopPlaceRef’.

 Notice

-The element serves as a container for linking predefined notices or messages – such as passenger information, operational notices or service messages – to specific objects within the timetable data.
-This includes, but is not limited to:
+The element serves as a container to link predefined notices or messages – such as passenger information, operational notices or service messages – to specific objects within the timetable data.
+These include, but are not limited to:

 • TrainBlocks (train rotations)